Hamadabcn/flappy-birdAI/README.md

 # An AI to play the game of flappy bird
-using python and the module neat python.
+using python and the module neat python\n
 You can tinker with the config.text pop_size to send more birds at one time to make the machine learn faster